Health Canada’s Forward Regulatory Plan: 2025-2027

 Potential impacts:

-The proposal would increase regulatory certainty and oversight on products for people in Canada.
+The proposal would increase regulatory certainty and oversight on outsourced drug preparation in Canada.

 Consultations:

-We gathered information from provincial and territorial pharmacy regulatory authorities in 2019, 2021, 2023 and 2024, as well as provincial and territorial representatives in 2023.
+We gathered information from provincial and territorial pharmacy regulatory authorities in 2019, 2021, 2023, and 2024, as well as provincial and territorial ministries of health in 2023.
+In 2024, we also gathered information from foreign regulators to understand other jurisdictions’ approaches to outsourced drug preparation.

 We plan to consult provinces, territories and other stakeholders before we pre-publish the proposal in the Canada Gazette, Part I.

 People in Canada will have the opportunity to comment on the regulatory proposal during the Canada Gazette, Part I public comment period.
-This is expected to take place in spring 2025 and last 75 days.
+This is expected to take place in fall 2026 and last 75 days.

 Learn more: